LukeGarnham/Stumps-and-Studs-MS4/README.md

 ![Email confirmation received when order has been successfully placed](media/readme/images/checkout-success-email.png)

  3a)  Users are able to register for an account.
-If users are not already signed in, a link enticing them to register appears in the header and is visible throughout.
+If users are not already signed in, a link enticing them to register appears in the header and is visible throughout the site.
 Furthermore, on the Checkout page, users not already logged in will see a Register button below the checkout form again enticing them to register for an account.
 An account can be created by providing an email address, username and password.
 A verification email is sent to the email address provided to ensure users own the email address they provide.
 AllAuth handles the email account verification process.
  3b & 3c)  On the Account page, users have the ability to complete a form to save their default delivery address and phone number.
 This can be updated any time they log in.
 Whether they choose to do this or not, users also have the option to save (or update) their default delivery address and phone number during the checkout process.
-On the Checkout page under the checkout form, loggin users will see a checkbox which is selected by default which will save the delivery address and phone number for that order as their defaults.
+On the Checkout page under the checkout form, logged in users will see a checkbox which is selected by default which will save the delivery address and phone number for that order as their defaults.
  3d)  From the Account page, users can view their previous orders.
 Under the Order History section, users can do one of two things.
 Firstly, each previous order is listed with some high level information - clicking the down arrow on each will expand the order revealing each item and quanity.
 Alternatively, clicking the order number will direct them to the Checkout Success template which lists all details of the order including product images.
 The second option contains all of the order details whereas the first lacks product images, line item totals, total cost and delivery cost.
 However, I feel both of these options satisfy this user story.
  3e)  Users can log in and log out of their account.
 Users who are not signed in will see a Login button on the header at all times.
 They will then be asked to provided their login credentials.
 Users can login via 2 clicks and completing a form with their login credentials.
 Furthermore, using the AllAuth templates, users who have forgotten their password are able to reset it from the Login page.
 Users who are logged in can log out via the Logout button on the Account dropdown which is visible on the page header at all times.
 Before being logged out, users are asked to confirm that they definitely wish to proceed.
 This means users can logout with 3 clicks.

  4a & 4b & 4c)  Superusers can access the admin panel - in the Account dropdown in the header, there is a link (Site Admin) which directs them to the admin panel.
-From there, users can add, amend and products.
+From there, users can add, amend and delete products.
 The below gif demonstrates a superuser creating a new product, updating the details and then deleting the product.
 The effects of each action can be seen immediately in the frontend:

 ![Using the admin panel to add, update and delete a product](media/readme/gifs/crud-new-product.gif)

  4d)  Superusers can access the admin panel and from the Users model, they can delete a user.
 The user the superuser chooses to delete will also have their email address and user profile deleted automatically from the Email Addresses and User Profiles models.
-Any orders they have placed will not be deleted but there will be no user profile associated with the order.
+Any orders they have placed will not be deleted but there will be no user profile associated with the order(s).

 #### Forms